 These are just a few examples of grant opportunities.
 There are many others based on the field that you are studying, your family background, and geographical area.
 So be persistent in seeking out and applying for as many as you can.

-A word of caution: be aware that there are many scams out there targeting students that are seeking financial aid.
+A word of caution: be aware that there are many scams targeting students that are seeking financial aid.
 Always research every grant carefully before submitting any personal information.
+Doing the research now will help later; and yes, it’s worth it.
+In the end, hopefully you can see that you can afford college.

 Price Isn’t Everything